SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/RT_subcycling.rst

 parameter, which is mandatory for any RT runs.
-To turn off subcycling and couple the radiative transfer and the hydrodynamics time steps one-to-one, set this paramter to either 0 or 1.
+To turn off subcycling and couple the radiative transfer and the hydrodynamics time steps one-to-one, set this parameter to either 0 or 1.

 Due to the discretization of individual particle time steps in time bins with a factor of 2 difference in time step size from a lower to a higher